MMiro26/Industry_City_specific_Datasets/README.md

-# houston-property-management-TX
+# Datasets

-🏙️ Houston Property Management Dataset
+🏙️ Dataset

 A city + industry-specific business intelligence dataset, structured into 6 relational tables and packaged with a full HTML dashboard for analysis.

 📊 What’s Inside

-The dataset covers Property Management companies in Houston, TX, enriched with:
+The dataset covers businesses, enriched with:

 ° Business Info → names, emails, phone numbers, addresses.